Toggle menu

 Introduction

-Tees Valley Lettings Partnership
+The Lettings Partnership

-This policy has been developed by the Tees Valley Lettings Partnership, which is made up of 3 local authorities and 2 registered provider partners who manage housing stock across the local authority areas:
+This policy has been developed by the Tees Valley Lettings Partnership, which is made up of 3 local authorities and 2 registered provider partners (RPs) who manage housing stock across the local authority areas:

 • Middlesbrough Council